 This gene is one of three aldo-keto reductase genes that are present in a cluster on the p arm of chromosome 1.
 The encoded proteins are involved in the reduction of the dialdehyde protein-binding form of aflatoxin B1 (AFB1) to the non-binding AFB1 dialcohol.
 It has been speculated that this family member encodes a selenoprotein, which includes a selenocysteine (Sec) residue in lieu of a UGA translational termination codon.
 However, there is no evidence that such a protein is produced in vivo.
-The alternative interpretation is that this family member is a duplicated pseudogene, and it is therefore represented as such in this Gene record.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2011]
+The alternative interpretation is that this family member is a segregating pseudogene, where some individuals have an allele that encodes a functional enzyme, while other individuals have an allele encoding a protein that is predicted to be non-functional. [provided by RefSeq, Feb 2017]

 GeneCards Summary for AKR7L Gene

-AKR7L (Aldo-Keto Reductase Family 7-Like (Gene/Pseudogene)) is a Protein Coding gene.
-GO annotations related to this gene include oxidoreductase activity.
-An important paralog of this gene is KCNAB2.
+AKR7L (Aldo-Keto Reductase Family 7 Like (Gene/Pseudogene)) is a Protein Coding gene.
+Diseases associated with AKR7L include Gastric Cancer.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity.
+An important paralog of this gene is AKR7A3.

 Can reduce the dialdehyde protein-binding form of aflatoxin B1 (AFB1) to the non-binding AFB1 dialcohol.
 May be involved in protection of liver against the toxic and carcinogenic effects of AFB1, a potent hepatocarcinogen (By similarity).